Samoa Food Guide

 Kopai

-Sweet dumplings with coconut cream and sugar.
-Soft, pillowy, sweet.
-Traditional snack or dessert.
+Sweet dumplings made with coconut cream and sugar.
+Soft and pillowy, eaten as a snack or dessert.

 Traditional Beverages